 We enable all our staff and those who work with us to make informed and confident decisions regarding safeguarding.
 We expect everyone (staff, board, partners, volunteers and anyone working on behalf of the College) to have read, understood and adhere to this policy and associated policies and related procedures.

-Trustees and staff, including volunteers, at Fairfield Farm College (FFC) are required to support the following philosophy statement in accordance with the principles contained within the European Convention on Human Rights and the Human Rights Act 1998 and Working Together to Safeguard Children (DfES) 2006.
+Trustees and staff, including volunteers, at Fairfield Farm College (FFC) are required to support the following philosophy statement in accordance with the principles contained within the European Convention on Human Rights and the Human Rights Act 1998 and Keeping Children Safe in Education (2018).

 All individuals have the right to: